|

 RedHat.
 Originally we were

-Cygnus Support, but later some fancy marketing people
+Cygnus Support, but later some marketing people

-thought Cygnus Solutions sounds better...
+thought Cygnus Solutions sounded better...

 - RIPS